sagar900aj/Computer-science-and-technology/Semester_3/📘 CST207 – Computer System Organization/README.md

 ## Practice Questions

-1. 8086 में 5 + 3 add करने के लिए assembly program लिखो
+1. Write an assembly program to add 5 + 3 in 8086
-2. Von Neumann Architecture के components समझाओ
+2. Explain the components of Von Neumann Architecture
-3. Pipelining के फायदे और नुकसान बताओ
+3. Explain the advantages and disadvantages of Pipelining
-4. Cache memory क्या है?
-L1, L2, L3 में अंतर
+4. What is Cache memory?
+Differences between L1, L2, L3
-5. Virtual memory कैसे काम करती है?
+5. How does Virtual memory work?
-6. Interrupt handling की प्रक्रिया समझाओ
+6. Explain the Interrupt handling process
-7. Different addressing modes के साथ 8086 program लिखो
+7. Write an 8086 program with different addressing modes
-8. Memory hierarchy को describe करो
+8. Describe the Memory hierarchy
-9. Pipeline hazards के प्रकार बताओ
+9. Explain the types of Pipeline hazards
-10. 8086 register set के बारे में विस्तार से बताओ
+10. Explain the 8086 register set in detail

 ---